nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 5a.
-User selects a combination of information to edit:
+User selects a combination of prefixes to edit:
   * `desc/` to edit the Description.
   * `at/` to edit the Time.
   * `date/` to edit the Date.